CygnusX1z/Proj5_Map/README.md

 about that location as well as Google Street View photo (when available).
 * Use the 'hamburger' style menu at top right to view the list of the "points of interest" in the Principality of Monaco.
 Clicking on any of the list items will also highlight the pin location and will popup a window with links to Wikipedia article(s) about that location as well as a Google Street View photo (when available).
-Click the 'X' to close the menu.
+Click the 'X' to hide the menu.
-* Additionally, you can sue the _search_ box to filter the points of interest.
+* Additionally, you can use the _search_ box to filter the points of interest.

 ## References: